johtela/LiterateCS/index.md

 The tool targets the [.NET Core] framework, so it works on Windows, Mac, and Linux.
 It is distributed as a [NuGet] package and is installed as a [global tool].
-Installation instructions can be found in... .
+Installation instructions can be found [here](Installation.html).
 You can also clone the [source repository] and build the tool from the sources.

 <a class="btn btn-default" href="https://github.com/johtela/LiterateProgramming/releases" role="button">Download &raquo;</a>
 </div>